karolcholewa/blog/_posts/2022-11-11-email-qa-checklist.md

 ## Email QA Checklist

-[] The subject line, preheader, FromName, and FromAddress are correct [] Email is using the correct header and footer
-[ ] Email is using the correct template (if applicable) [x] No typos or grammatical errors

-* [] The subject line, preheader, FromName, and FromAddress are correct
+* The subject line, preheader, FromName, and FromAddress are correct
-* [] Email is using the correct header and footer
+* Email is using the correct header and footer
-* [ ] Email is using the correct template (if applicable)
+* Email is using the correct template (if applicable)
-* [x] No typos or grammatical errors
+* No typos or grammatical errors
 * All images render correctly
 * Email utilizes inclusive marketing principles
 * All links work, have alias tags set, and go to the correct location